2.

 the yeast cell (enzyme) concentration is increased, the rate of reaction

-enzyme is low but the substrate concentration is very high, the rate of
+enzyme is low but the substrate concentration becomes very high, the rate of

 is because the maximum number of catalyst sites for the 'key and lock' mechanism

-are in use and the rate of reaction depends on the rate of diffusion of
+are all in use and the rate of reaction depends on the rate of diffusion of

 |